Unit 2: Authorizations

 For the FEP Blue Focus product, FEP applies a $100 penalty if an authorization is not obtained for any of the services listed below.
 The penalty is imposed on the provider in the form of reduced payment if a claim is received and the service is determined to be covered and medically necessary based on Medical Review.
 The provider may not bill this amount to the member.

-For a full list of services that require prior authorization, go the Provider Resource Center click Claims, Payment & Reimbursement, and select Procedures/Service Requiring Prior Authorization.
+For a full list of services that require prior authorization, go the Provider Resource Center click Claims & Authorization and then Authorization Guidance.

 Confirming Member Benefits